-Viktoria Szanto, GFAA Art Research and Marketing Intern
+Viktoria Szanto, GFAA Young Visionaries and Marketing Committees

-A native of Hungary, Ms. Szanto is a Fourth Year Art History and Comparative Literature student at the University of St. Andrews, where amongst other activities, she is a columnist for the school magazine and contributing writer for their art publication.
+A native of Hungary, Ms. Szanto is a Master’s candidate in Arts and Culture Management at King’s College London.
+She received her BA in Art History and Comparative Literature student at the University of St. Andrews, where among other activities, she was a columnist for the school magazine and contributing writer for their art publication.